younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

     url: '%env(resolve:DATABASE_URL)%'
 ```

+For the non-docker env users :
-You can start your symfony app with `php bin/console server:run`.
+You can now start your symfony app with `php bin/console server:run` !
+No need for Apache, Active Directory, and all the pain with the php.ini.
 Easy stuff isn't it?

 ## The JWT authentication :

+Enough with the settings ladies & gentlemen.
+Let's secure our future graphQL API.
-Before rushing deeply into the JWT implementation let's create a User entity and persist it.
+But before rushing deeply into the JWT implementation let's create a User entity and persist it.
+The maker bundle is mandatory for this command.

     php bin/console make:user